-Shadow on sunlight-sensitive resource eliminated by With-Actions conditions Richard Tucker Park and Broadway Mall between West 65th and West 66th Streets
+Richard Tucker Park and Broadway Mall between West 65th and West 66th Streets

-On the June 21 analysis day, the incremental shadow from the With-Action condition enters the Broadway Mall at 6:10 am.
+On the June 21 analysis day, the incremental shadow from the With-Action condition enters the Broadway Mall at 5:55 am (the start of the analysis day, 1.5 hours after sunrise).
 Shadows from existing buildings cover the resource at this time and the incremental shadow from the With-Action condition is tiny.